ME

 What is Meta?

-Meta is a public technology company that owns major social, messaging and VR platforms and monetises them mainly through advertising.
+Meta is a public technology company that operates major social, messaging and immersive consumer platforms and monetises them mainly through advertising.

 Who uses Meta?

-Consumers use its social, messaging and VR products, while advertisers, brands, agencies and SMBs use its ad platform to buy media.
+Consumers use its apps and devices, while advertisers, agencies, brands, SMBs and enterprises use its advertising tools to reach audiences across Meta properties.

 How does Meta make money?

-Meta makes most of its money from advertising, with additional revenue from VR app sales, subscriptions and emerging messaging monetisation.
+Meta makes most of its money from auction-based advertising, with additional revenue from VR app store transactions, subscriptions such as Meta Verified and hardware-linked ecosystem sales.

 Company Facts